Museums

 It might give Marie Kondo palpitations, but Sir Henry would surely approve.

 NOTE: The Wellcome Collection is open 10am-6pm Tuesday to Sunday (to 8pm on Thursday) and is free to enter.
 There’s also a café, open daily.
-As well as two permanent galleries (Medicine Man and Being Human), the museum hosts two temporary exhibitions and runs plenty of one-off events and activities.
+As well as two permanent galleries (Medicine Man and Being Human), the museum hosts temporary exhibitions and runs plenty of one-off events and activities.
 Check the listings here.

 Wellcome Collection | 183 Euston Road, Euston, NW1 2BE